The elephants that died! [read more]

 5. The park gives all elephants daily vitamin supplements, regular anti worm dosing and six monthly injections for diseases such as tetanus.
 Medical and Health Care is a major prioity.

-6. Only the Elephant Safari Park at Taro is located in a climate and location chosen as the most suitable to Sumatran Elephants in Bali, the elephants are originally forest dwellers and cannot tolerate hot or dry conditions for long periods of time.
+6. Only the Mason Elephant Park at Taro is located in a climate and location chosen as the most suitable to Sumatran Elephants in Bali, the elephants are originally forest dwellers and cannot tolerate hot or dry conditions for long periods of time.

 Some companies will print brochures claiming facilities that don’t exist or standards that are not adhered to.